EdddieN/machinon_client/INSTALL_FULL.md

 0. Update raspi-config tool (8th option)
 1. Set new password for user 'pi', chose anything you want.
 2. Network options
-2.1 Set hostname to something like ```machinonNN```
+* Set hostname to something like ```machinonNN```
 I used ```machinon-test```
-2.2 DISABLE predictable network interface names
+* DISABLE predictable network interface names.
 This is **needed for agent-machinon**
-2.3 You could use WiFi,  agent-machinon will use eth0 interface mac_address, but it is irrelevant.
+* You could use WiFi,  agent-machinon will use eth0 interface mac_address, but it is irrelevant.
 3. Boot options :
-	Boot on console (WITHOUT autologin)
+* Boot on console (WITHOUT autologin)
 4. Localization options :
-4.1 Timezone
+* Timezone
-	Choose "None of the above", then  UTC
+	* Choose "None of the above", then  UTC
-	4.2 Locales
+* Locales
-	Usually choosing EN_GB@UTC-8 is fine, but in my case Raspbian detected my system is Spanish so I had to enable ALSO the ES_ES@UTC-8 to avoid a bunch of Locale error messages they were happening.
+	* Usually choosing EN_GB@UTC-8 is fine-
+> Jose : In my case Raspbian detected my system is Spanish so I had to enable ALSO the ES_ES@UTC-8 to avoid a bunch of Locale error messages they were happening.
 I then chose the EN_GB as default.
-5. Interfacing options (based on Matthew's instructions) 5.1.
-Enable SPI
+5. Interfacing options (based on Matthew's instructions)
+* Enable SPI
-5.2.
-Enable I2C
+*  Enable I2C
-5.3.
-Enable Serial (but do NOT enable login shell over serial) 5.6 Enable remote command line through SSH
+*  Enable Serial (but do NOT enable login shell over serial)
+* Enable remote command line through SSH.
 Not required but for testing purposes I did it
 6. Advanced options :
-6.1.
-Expand filesystem to fill card
-If you installed Raspbian using NOOBS this step is NOT required 6.2.
-Change GPU memory to 16 MB
+*  Expand filesystem to fill card.
+If you installed Raspbian using NOOBS this step is NOT required
+*  Change GPU memory to 16 MB

 ### Updating the SO